Vibeslop

 SAgentic SDLC

-• Agents pull inputs: retention curves, error budgets, deal velocity, churn signals, session replays
+• Agent pulls inputs: retention curves, error budgets, deal velocity, churn signals, session replays

-People interpret data and rank bets; agents generate retention curves and churn patterns.
+People interpret data and rank bets; the agent generates retention curves and never invents numbers.

 Without structure, you ship noise.